Milldrew/accendero-practical/readme.txt

 • Allows data changes.
 • Must be a full stack solution.
 • User docker and docker-compose.
-• Demonstrate servie orchestration between more than one microservice.
+• Demonstrate service orchestration between more than one micro service.

 ───────────────────
 User Story